ToshioCP/Gtk4-tutorial/src/sec10.src.md

 In `tfe.c` the function `tfe_text_view_new` is invoked to create a TfeTextView instance.
 But it is defined in `tfetextview.c`, not `tfe.c`.
-The lack of the declaration (not definition) of `tfe_text_view_new` makes error when `tfe.c` is compiled.
+The lack of the declaration (not definition) of `tfe_text_view_new` makes an error when `tfe.c` is compiled.
 The declaration is necessary in `tfe.c`.
-Those public information is usually written in header files.
+That public information is usually written in header files.
-It has `.h` suffix like `tfetextview.h`.
+These have a `.h` suffix like `tfetextview.h`.
-And header files are included by C source files.
+The header files are included by C source files.
 For example, `tfetextview.h` is included by `tfe.c`.

 The source files are shown below.